vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/030/04_bRhaspate_tapuShAshneva.md

 +++
 The vs. is nicely framed with vocc., #bṛ́haspate … indra#, thus inviting their identification.

-Geldner (/WG) take vṛ́kadvaras- as a PN, but Wackernagel’s explan.
+Geldner (/Witzel Gotō) take vṛ́kadvaras- as a PN, but Wackernagel’s explan.
 (KlSchr.

 325-26), adducing Aves. duuar, a daevic way of moving, is quite convincing.